-- Ensure N4L services and settings are applied as requested. - Monitor the status of Internet Safety & Security Services and the applicable recommended settings, and notify the school if any of these become non-compliant. - Provide guidance to help schools configure the network to meet their online safety needs.
+- Ensure N4L services and settings are applied as requested. - Monitor the status of Safe & Secure Internet services and the applicable recommended settings, and notify the school if any of these become non-compliant. - Provide guidance to help schools configure the network to meet their online safety needs.

-N4L's Internet Safety & Security Services
+N4L's Safe & Secure Internet

-Our Internet Safety & Security Services are designed to provide a baseline level of protection and include Web Filtering that helps block inappropriate websites and apps, as well as DNS Threat Protection which also enables SafeSearch.
+Our Safe & Secure Internet service is designed to provide a baseline level of protection and includes Web Filtering that helps block inappropriate websites and apps, as well as DNS Threat Protection which also enables SafeSearch.
 N4L's Web Filtering blocks websites and URLs, but not specific content within a website.
-For example, YouTube is widely used to support learning - schools can currently either allow YouTube, block all access to it or apply user group and age-based restrictions.
+For example, YouTube is widely used to support learning - schools can currently either allow YouTube, or block all access to it.
 It cannot filter out individual YouTube videos.